-Cops say on protesters claim that nails on Ghazipur road being repositioned
+Cops say on protesters’ claim that nails on Ghazipur road being repositioned

 New Delhi, Feb 04: The police on Thursday ordered repositioning if the nails that were hammered into the road at the Ghazipur border to keep the protesting farmers from entering Delhi.